thednp/svg-path-commander/README.md

 let shapeDrawDirection = getDrawDirection(pathToCurve(pathString))
 // => returns TRUE if shape draw direction is clockwise or FALSE otherwise
 ```
+Keep in mind that paths with sub-paths may skew your result, you may want to split them and perform this check on each.

 # Advanced Usage